New Guinea Highlands: Geology

-This chain of mountains continues to rise (with corresponding quakes) as the Australian Plate collides with the plates to the northeast, yet marking the southern boundaries of the Maoke and Woodlark plates.
+This chain of mountains continues to rise (with corresponding quakes) as the Australian Plate collides with the plates to the northeast, marking the southern boundaries of the Maoke and Woodlark plates.
 The width of the mountain range varies considerably, with a central thin segment near the borders of the two nations.

 The surface geology of the highlands is made up of metamorphic and intrusive igneous rocks.
 The metamorphic rocks were Cretaceous and Eocene ocean sediments that were uplifted and folded between the Eocene and early Miocene periods.
 There are also Pleistocene stratovolcanoes in the highlands, including Mount Hagen and Mount Giluwe.

 History

 The fertile Highlands have long been inhabited and artifacts uncovered in the Ivane Valley indicate that the Highlands were first settled about 50,000 years ago.
 The inhabitants were nomadic foragers but around 10,000 years ago began developing a fairly advanced agricultural society.
+Before the introduction of the sweet potato, the Highlands had distinct forms of division of labor.
+In the Eastern Highlands the economy was mixed, with men hunting and cultivating, and women gathering and tending crops.
+Populations were small, dispersed, and focused on immediate consumption.
+In the Western Highlands, women were focused on producing large amounts of taro, while men abandoned hunting and were instead focused on animal husbandry and trading.
+The introduction of the sweet potato had a significant impact on animal husbandry in the area.
+As it could be used as pig fodder without the need for cooking, societies that adopted this new staple food were able to rapidly amass pigs.
+These pigs were then traded with surrounding societies, becoming the centerpiece of early economies in the area.

 The Highlands were not settled by the Western powers during the early colonial period and they were first visited by western zoologists and explorers, such as Mick Leahy, who opened the Wahgi Valley and Mount Hagen, and Richard Archbold in the 1930s.
+It was found that the highland valleys explored in the 1930s were inhabited by over a million people.
 During World War II, the eastern highlands saw the Kokoda Track campaign in which Australian and New Zealand soldiers, along with native guides who were pressed into service, fought and ultimately stopped the Japanese from advancing south towards Port Moresby and, ultimately, northern Queensland on the Australian mainland.

 The culture of inter-tribal warfare and animosity between the neighboring tribes have long been present in the Highlands.